open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/research/call-for-papers-onr.md

 - **Openness:** Uses permissive licensing and open tools
 - **Community Value:** Has potential to benefit students, researchers, or developers

-Complete review criteria and evaluation rubric are available in the [ONR Guidelines](https://open-neuromorphic.github.io/about/onr-guidelines/).
+Complete review criteria and evaluation rubric are available in the [ONR Review Criteria](../guide/review-criteria).

 ## Timeline

 - **Submissions:** Accepted on a rolling basis
-- **Review Process:** Typically 1 month from submission, depending on submission size
+- **Review Process:** Typically 1 month from submission (depending on submission size)
 - **Decisions:** Clear feedback provided for all submissions

 ## Get Involved

 Whether you're ready to submit your work or want to contribute as a reviewer:

-- **Submit Your Work:** Review the comprehensive Submitter's Guide in the [ONR Guidelines](https://open-neuromorphic.github.io/about/onr-guidelines/)
+- **Submit Your Work:** Review the comprehensive Submitter's Guide in the [ONR Guidelines](../guide/submitter-guide)
 - **Become a Reviewer:** Learn about the review process and sign up as a volunteer reviewer
-- **Ask Questions:** Join the discussion in the `#onr-program` channel on our [Discord Server](https://discord.gg/hUygPUdD8E)
+- **Ask Questions:** Join the discussion in the `#onr-program` channel on our [Discord Server](https://discord.com/channels/1044548629622439977/1424511666426745023)
 - **Email Us:** For specific inquiries, contact us at [contact@open-neuromorphic.org](mailto:contact@open-neuromorphic.org)

 ## About the Initiative